 - 1. Scale: 1/4 inch = 1 foot or larger for typical units. - 2.
-For projects requiring renovation and/or demolition of existing structures, show proposed changes to building components and design, identifying removal and new construction methods. - 3.
-Show room/space layout, identifying each room/space with name and indicate finished space size of all rooms on unit plans. - 4.
-Indicate the total gross square foot size, and the net square foot size for each typical unit. - 5.
+Show room/space layout, identifying each room/space with name and indicate finished space size of all rooms on unit plans. - 3.
+Indicate the total gross square foot size, and the net square foot size for each typical unit.
 For projects involving removal of asbestos and/or lead paint, identify location and procedures for removal.